 Except for a few examples in adjoining states effigy mounds are found only in Wisconsin.
 (Marker Number 17.)

 Location.
 Marker has been reported missing.
 It was located near 43° 27.883′ N, 88° 8.4′ W. Marker was near West Bend, Wisconsin, in Washington County.
 Marker could be reached from County Highway A ¼ mile east of County Highway 144.
+Marker is located in Lizard Mound County Park, north of West Bend.
 Touch for map.
-Marker is located in Lizard Mound County Park, north of West Bend.
 Marker was in this post office area: West Bend WI 53095, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this location, measured as the crow flies.
-Lizard Mound Park (here, next to this marker); Barton Historic District (approx. 2.8 miles away); St. Peter's Church (approx. 2.8 miles away); The West Bend Aluminum Company (approx. 3.3 miles away); Stephan F. Mayer Home (approx. 3½ miles away); Washington House (approx. 3½ miles away); Old Settlers Triangle (approx. 3½ miles away); James Kneeland House (approx. 3.7 miles away).
+Lizard Mound Park (here, next to this marker); Barton Historic District (approx. 2.8 miles away); St. Peter's Church (approx. 2.8 miles away); The West Bend Aluminum Company (approx. 3.3 miles away); Stephan F. Mayer Home (approx. 3½ miles away); Washington House (approx. 3½ miles away); Bernhard "Ben" C. Ziegler (approx. 3½ miles away); Old Settlers Triangle (approx. 3½ miles away).
 Touch for a list and map of all markers in West Bend.

 More about this marker.
 The park was originally a state park, and the marker was titled “Lizard Mound State Park.”
 The park was turned over to the county in 1986, and the sign was modified to read “Lizard Mound County Park.”

 Credits.
 This page was last revised on March 12, 2018.
-This page originally submitted on April 25, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 1,199 times since then and 3 times this year.
+It was originally submitted on April 25, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 1,260 times since then and 13 times this year.
 Last updated on March 11, 2018, by Devon Polzar of Port Washington, Wisconsin.
 Photo 1. submitted on April 25, 2010, by Paul Fehrenbach of Germantown, Wisconsin. • Andrew Ruppenstein was the editor who published this page.